Jenna’s Journey To Recovery And Sobriety Included Rehab And A New Diet

 She attributes the transformation her worldview and body have undergone to not just sobriety, but exercise and the keto diet (a low-carb, high-fat regimen).
 Maintaining a routine and being mindful of triggers to use drugs or eat helped Jameson drop over 50 pounds (going from 187 to a healthy 130 pounds).
 “As of today, I can say my mental game is STRONG.
 I feel I can do anything, I conquered abuse, addiction, PTSD and depression.”

-If you or a loved one are struggling to maintain a healthy lifestyle and are worried about the risk of drug or alcohol addiction, talk to a dedicated recovery specialist today for more information.
+If you or a loved one are struggling to maintain a healthy lifestyle and are worried about the risk of drug or alcohol addiction, talk to a dedicated recovery provider today for more information.